Contact me at my first and last names at gmail. Learn how to index and use my name.

 Hesburgh Library, University of Notre Dame

-- Consult with librarians, curators, and external stakeholders to bring collections into the library’s exhibit platform and/or institutional repository.
+- Consulted with librarians, curators, and external stakeholders to bring collections into the library’s exhibit platform and/or institutional repository.

 - Set development priorities for the library’s exhibit platform and institutional repository.
 Exploring integrations between library systems.

-- Develop and refine metadata for load into the institutional repository.
+- Developed and refined metadata for load into the institutional repository.

-- Develop and maintain pipelines for dissemination of EAD finding aids from RBSC and Archives through the institutional repository and into the library’s catalog and RBSC, but not Archives, site.
+- Developed and maintained pipelines for dissemination of EAD finding aids from RBSC and Archives through the institutional repository and into the library’s catalog and RBSC, but not Archives, site.

-- Create documentation for users and processes for the library’s technical platforms.
+- Created documentation for users and processes for the library’s technical platforms.

 NASA Goddard Library through Cadence Group

-- Led project to create new collection of 488 digitized issues of the Goddard News, allowing researchers to access the first 40 years of Goddard’s history.
-Collaborated with Web Programmer to develop collection user interface.
+Managed regular harvest and data management for the NASA Goddard Institutional Repository.
+Led project to create new collection of 488 digitized issues of the Goddard News, allowing researchers to access the first 40 years of Goddard’s history.

 Jacob Burns Law Library, George Washington University Law School